 The Maris Brothers

 Dr. Peter Maris Jr. and Dr. Robert Lopez are proud to have attended some of the most prestigious universities and ophthalmology training programs in the country.
 Each of them has been mentored by world-renowned ophthalmologists during their subspecialty fellowship training years.
-Together, Dr. Maris and Dr. Lopez offer a complementary skill set that significantly benefits their patients and allows for unparalleled continuity of care.
+Together, Dr. Maris and Dr. Lopez offer a complementary skill set that benefits their patients and allows for unparalleled continuity of care.
 While Dr. Lopez is an expert vitreoretinal surgeon, Dr. Maris is one of only a handful of ophthalmologists in the entire nation who is subspecialty-trained in both glaucoma surgery and cornea surgery.

-Both Dr. Lopez and Dr. Maris completed ophthalmology residency training at Columbia University’s renowned Edward S. Harkness Eye Institute, and they retain faculty appointments at that institution.
+Both Dr. Lopez and Dr. Maris completed ophthalmology residency training at Columbia’s renowned Edward S. Harkness Eye Institute, and they retain faculty appointments at that institution.
 Dr. Maris and Dr. Lopez perform many of their more complicated ocular surgeries at the Eye Institute, and they pursue activities related to research and clinical education there.
 Both are past recipients of the John M. Wheeler Memorial Teaching Award for excellence in resident teaching.